DiscordOttBot/ottbot_v1/README.md

-# ottbot_v2
+# Ottbot v1

-This is the oldest version of my discord bot I could find, I think I created the original ottbot v1 before I started using git.
+This is the original version of my discord bot.
+It doesn't follow good coding principles so don't use this code for reference.

+The loading and unloading system doesn't work and I'm leaving it how it is for historical purposes.

-## Ideas
+## TODO

 - Utility
   - Auto Role